awsdocs/amazon-ec2-user-guide/doc_source/ec2-resource-limits.md

 ## View your current limits<a name="view-limits"></a>

-Use the **Limits** page in the Amazon EC2 console to view the current limits for resources provided by Amazon EC2 and Amazon VPC, on a per\-Region basis\.
+You can view and manage your limits for each Region using the Amazon EC2 console or the Service Quotas console\.

-**To view your current limits**
+**To view your current limits using the Amazon EC2 console**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.